akaatul/AGAM-DOCS/README.md

 ## Implementation Notes

-- The Valentine's theme uses custom CSS animations and Framer Motion for interactive elements
+- The application uses a responsive design with Tailwind CSS
-- Font imports are handled in `globals.css` with Google Fonts
+- Backend implements direct streaming responses for improved performance
-- Sound effects are optional and only play on user interaction
+- Automatic fallback to database-free mode when database is unavailable
-- The theme is fully responsive and works on mobile devices
+- Health check endpoint for monitoring application status

 ## License